Our collections are now available to search in full online

 Search the Library Catalogue

 The Library is open to the public via appointment only.
-Please contact the museum to make an appointment to use the library.

 Find out more